ncats/RouteWise/README.md

 ## Features

+- **normalize_roles**: This function reassigns the roles of substances (reactants, reagents, and products) in a reaction SMILES (RXSMILES) string based on atom mapping.
+It ensures consistency by:
+  1. Checking for atom mapping in the RXSMILES.
+  2. Parsing the RXSMILES into reactants, reagents, and products.
+  3. Reassigning roles:
+     - Reactants with no atom mapping overlap with products are reassigned as reagents.
+     - Reagents with atom mapping overlap with products are reassigned as reactants.
+  4. Reconstructing the RXSMILES with updated roles:
+     - Reactants are placed on the left side of the RXSMILES (before the first `>` delimiter).
+     - Reagents are placed in the middle section (between the first and second `>` delimiters).
+     - Products are placed on the right side (after the second `>` delimiter).

 - **Send To Cytoscape Button**: Allows users to send the current graph to Cytoscape.
 Ensure Cytoscape is running in the background for this feature to work.
 - **AICP/Cytoscape JSON Toggle**: Enables users to view JSON data in different formats, including AICP and Cytoscape formats.
 - **Upload JSON Functionality**: Provides options to upload JSON files, Cytoscape JSON files, and select example graphs from a dropdown menu.
 Users can also refer to the Jupyter notebook example for uploading JSON or use the Swagger documentation available at [http://0.0.0.0:5099/api/v1/docs/aicp/nv_api](http://0.0.0.0:5099/api/v1/docs/aicp/nv_api).